Administrative divisions of Myanmar

-Myanmar is divided into twenty-one administrative subdivisions, which include 7 regions, 7 states, 1 union territory, 1 self-administered division, and 5 self-administered zones.
+Myanmar is divided into 21 administrative divisions, which include seven regions, seven states, one union territory, one self-administered division, and five self-administered zones.

+Table

 Following is the table of government subdivisions and its organizational structure based on different regions, states, the union territory, the self-administered division, and the self-administered zones:

 The regions were called divisions prior to August 2010, and four of them are named after their capital city, the exceptions being Sagaing Region, Ayeyarwady Region and Tanintharyi Region.
 The regions can be described as ethnically predominantly Burman (Bamar), while the states, the zones and Wa Division are dominated by ethnic minorities.

 Yangon Region has the largest population and is the most densely populated.
 The smallest population is Kayah State.
 In terms of land area, Shan State is the largest and Naypyidaw Union Territory is the smallest.

 Regions and states are divided into districts (ခရိုင်; kha yaing or khayaing, [kʰəjàɪɴ]).
 These districts consist of townships (မြို့နယ်; myo-ne, [mjo̰nɛ̀]) that include towns (မြို့; myo, [mjo̰]), wards (ရပ်ကွက်; yatkwet, [jaʔ kwɛʔ])) and village tracts (ကျေးရွာအုပ်စု; kyayywa oksu, [tɕé jwà ʔoʊʔ sṵ]).
 Village tracts are groups of adjacent villages (ကျေးရွာ; kyayywa, [tɕé jwà]).

+The self-administered division (SAD) exists at an administrative level half-a-step below that of states, regions and the union territory, and the self-administrative zones (SAZ) exists at the district level.
+The self-administered areas were formed by statutes on territory controlled by Myanmar's ethnic armed organisations.

 Structural hierarchy

+Within the hierarchy, the most significant unit of local governance below the first level is the township which form the a consistent set of administrative units across the country.
+Often, local governance will go directly from the township to the ward.
+Most of the country do not have separate town offices.
+For example, in 2015, only 7 of the 27 townships of Ayeyarwady Region had a town office at all.

-Some townships are divided into Subtownships (မြို့နယ်ခွဲ), which are semi-official parts of a township administered separately.
+Additionally, some townships are divided into Subtownships (မြို့နယ်ခွဲ), which are semi-official parts of a township administered separately, often revolving around a town separate from the township's principal town.
 Many reports will use subtownships, especially more established subtownships used by the main townships themselves.